tshuval/qshell/README.md

 * Thread-safe session environment.
 * Transform a whole module into an API shell with one line of code!

-# Installation
-Setting up a shell for your API is very fast and easy.
-Install the `qshell` package:

-    $ pip install qshell

 # Quickstart
 We will define a simple function that echoes back its input, and transform it into a shell command: